codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 ## Install nodecg-io using the nodecg-io CLI

-With the nodecg-io CLI installed you can run this command inside a nodecg installation to install nodecg-io:
+With the nodecg-io CLI installed you can run this command inside a NodeCG installation to install nodecg-io:

 ```shell
 nodecg-io install